-Particulars For the Year ended 31st March 2019 For the Year ended 31st March 2018 Gross amount requird to be spent by the Company during the year 14.95 8.60 Related Party transactions as per IND AS 24 in relation to CSR expenditure - - Provision made in relation to CSR expenditure - - b) Amount Spent during the year on:
+Particulars For the Year ended 31st March 2020 For the Year ended 31st March 2019 Gross amount required to be spent by the Company during the year 10.46 14.95 Provision made in relation to CSR expenditure 4.41 0.12 b) Amount Spent during the year on:

 SI.
-Particulars For the Year ended 31st March 2019 ear ended 31st March 2019 For the Yea March 2018 No. In cash Yet to be paid in cash Total In cash Yet to be paid in cash Total I Construction/Acquisition of any asset - - - - - - II On purposes other than (i) above 8.31 0.12 8.43 5.62 - 5.62
+Particulars For the Year ended 31st March 2020 For the Year ended 31st March 2019 No. In cash Yet to be paid in cash Total In cash Yet to be paid in cash Total Ι Construction/Acquisition of any asset - - - - - - II On purposes other than (I) above 19.64 4.41 24.05 8.31 0.12 8.43

-- 46. Certain Trade Receivable, Loans and Advances and Trade Payable are subject to confirmation In the opinion of the management the value of Trade Receivables and Loans & Advances on realization in the ordinary course of business, will not be less than the value at which these are stated in the Balance Sheet. - 47.
-The Company has not received any memorandum as required to be filed by the suppliers with the notified authority under Micro, Small and Medium enterprises development Act, 2006 (the Act) for claiming their status as micro, small or medium enterprises.
-The disclosure as required under the Act is given below :
+46. Certain Trade Receivable, Loans and Advances and Trade Payable are subject to confirmation.
+In the opinion of the management the value of Trade Receivables and Loans & Advances on realization in the ordinary course of business, will not be less than the value at which these are stated in the Balance Sheet.

+47. Disclosure as required under the Micro, Small and Medium Enterprises Development Act, 2006, to the extent ascertained as on 31st March, 2020 were as follows:

 SI.
-No. Particulars As at March 31, 2019 As at March 31, 2018 (i) The principal amount and the interest due thereon remaining unpaid to any supplier at the end of each financial year. - - (ii) The amount of interest paid by the buyer in terms of section 16 of the Micro, Small and Medium Enterprises Development (MSMED) Act 2006, along with the amount of the payment made to the supplier beyond the appointed day during each accounting year. - - (iii) The amount of interest due and payable for the period of delay in making payment but without adding the interest specified under the MSMED Act 2006. - - (iv) The amount of interest accrued and remaining unpaid at the end of each accounting year. - - (v) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise, for the purpose of disallowance of a deductible expenditure under section 23 of the MSMED Act 2006. - -
+No. Particulars As at March 31, 2020 As at March 31, 2019 (i) The principal amount and the interest due thereon remaining unpaid to any supplier at the end of each financial year.
+41.55 - (ii) The amount of interest paid by the buyer in terms of section 16 of the Micro, Small and Medium Enterprises Development (MSMED) Act 2006, along with the amount of the payment made to the supplier beyond the appointed day during each accounting year. - - (iii) The amount of interest due and payable for the period of delay in making payment but without adding the interest specified under the MSMED Act 2006. - - (iv) The amount of interest accrued and remaining unpaid at the end of each accounting year.
+0.33 - (v) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise, for the purpose of disallowance of a deductible expenditure under section 23 of the MSMED Act 2006. - -